Ilya-Q/2022-team-lab/README.md

 This is the command to evaulate a trained model:
 ```
-python main.py eval --model_type kronecker --model_path path/to/saved/model
+$ python main.py eval --model_type kronecker --model_path path/to/saved/model
 ```

 Note that the `--model_type` must be specified both in evaluation and training.

 The `--task` argument allows for evaluation on tasks other than aNLI, and can be either `sentiment`, to evaluate on the SST2 dataset, or `nli`, to evaluate on MNLI.
-Again, see the paper for more detail.
+Again, see the paper for more details.

 You can also specify a `--baseline` argument instead of `--model_type` and `--model_path` to compare the results to a `random`, `majority`, or `overlap` baseline.